awsdocs/amazon-athena-user-guide/doc_source/alter-table-add-partition.md

 Creates one or more partition columns for the table\.
 Each partition consists of one or more distinct column name/value combinations\.
 A separate data directory is created for each specified combination, which can improve query performance in some circumstances\.
 Partitioned columns don't exist within the table data itself, so if you use a column name that has the same name as a column in the table itself, you get an error\.
 For more information, see [Partitioning Data](partitions.md)\.

+In Athena, a table and its partitions must use the same data formats but their schemas may differ\.
+For more information, see [Updates in Tables with Partitions](updates-and-partitions.md)\.

 ## Synopsis<a name="synopsis"></a>

 ```